Ernest Shonekan: Crisis of the Third Republic

 On 2 January 1993, Shonekan assumed office simultaneously as head of transitional council and head of government under Ibrahim Babangida.
 At the time, the transitional council was designed to be the final phase leading to a scheduled hand over to an elected democratic leader of the Third Nigerian Republic.

 Shonekan learned of the dire condition of government finances, which he was unable to correct.
 The government was hard pressed on international debt obligations and had to hold constant talks for debt rescheduling.

 In August 1993, Babangida resigned from office, following the annulment of the 12 June elections.
-He signed a decree establishing the Interim National Government led by Shonekan who was subsequently sworn-in as head of state.
+He signed a decree establishing the Interim National Government led by Shonekan who was subsequently sworn in as head of state.

 Interim government

 Shonekan was unable to control the political crisis which ensued following the election annulment.
 During his few months in power, he tried to schedule another presidential election and a return to democratic rule, while his government was hampered by a national workers' strike.
 Opposition leader Moshood Abiola, viewed Shonekan's interim government as illegitimate.
 Shonekan released political prisoners detained by Babangida.
 Shonekan's administration introduced a bill to repeal three major draconian decrees of the military government.
 Babangida made the interim government weak by placing it under the control of the military.

 Shonekan had lobbied for debt cancellation but, after the election annulment, most of the Western powers had imposed economic sanctions on Nigeria.
 Inflation was uncontrollable and most non-oil foreign investment disappeared.
 The government also initiated an audit of the accounts of NNPC, the oil giant, an organisation that had many operational inefficiencies.
 Shonekan served as an executive of Royal Dutch Shell while acting as the interim president of Nigeria.

 Shonekan tried to set a timetable for troop withdrawal from ECOMOG's peacekeeping mission in Liberia.
 General Sani Abacha, was the minister of defence and chief of defence staff who had full control over the military.

+Shonekan's government had to deal with the 1993 Nigerian Airways hijack.

 Out of office

-In November 1993, three months into his administration, Shonekan was overthrown in palace coup by Abacha.
+On 18 November 1993, three months into his administration, Shonekan was overthrown in a palace coup by General Sani Abacha.

-In 1993, he along with other prominent Nigerians and expatriates, founded the Nigerian Economic Summit Group an advocacy group and think-tank for private sector-led development of the Nigerian economy.
+In 1993, along with other prominent Nigerians and expatriates, he founded the Nigerian Economic Summit Group, an advocacy and think-tank group for private sector-led development of the Nigerian economy.

-Since then Shonekan went on to feature prominently as an elder statesman.